AlanXu12/wx-miniprogram-red-ten-points-calculator/README.md

 This is a points calculator based on Wechat Mini Program for the card game called "Red Ten" using this [rule](https://baike.baidu.com/item/嘉兴红十) as the basis.

-For uisng this Mini Program, please scan the QR Code below:
+For uisng this Mini Program, please scan the QR Code below (required to use the scanner in [Wechat](https://www.wechat.com/en/)):

 <img src="https://github.com/AlanXu12/pic-repo/blob/master/red_ten_points_calculator_qr_code.jpg?raw=true" style="zoom:150%;" />